bkeegan/PowershellBoilerplate/README.md

 PowershellBoilerplate
 =====================

-A collection of reliable Boilerplate Powershell scripts written by Brenton Keegan
+A collection Boilerplate (or somewhat boilerplate) Powershell scripts written by Brenton Keegan.
+Use at your own risk.

-Yes - there is nothing up here now.
-Still WIP.